MultiverseLearningProducts/swe/src/mod3/wk1/day3.md

 ❓ Can you identify the correct list of inputs?

-❓Can you identify the correct list of outputs?
+❓ Can you identify the correct list of outputs?

 Once we have identified the inputs from the requirements then we need to design a way to collect those inputs.
 We need to decide what we should do with those inputs, for example they may need processing, or storing.
 Then we can design a way to access the outputs for the requirements.